 Spend at least three hours giving service outside your family.
 Ask your ward or branch Relief Society president or a community leader for suggestions for service.
 For example, you might take care of children while parents attend the temple; collect, make, or recondition toys or games for a nursery; accept an assignment to clean the meetinghouse; or perform errands for or read to a homebound person or others in need.
 Record in your journal the reactions of the person you served and possible goals for future service opportunities.

 Family history is SERVICE!!!!
 Finding names, taking them to the temple, and doing their ordinances may be the one of the biggest, most important services you will ever do for other people.
 I mean, it's their SALVATION we're talking about here, people!
 Who KNOWS how long people have been waiting to cross from Spirit Prison into Spirit Paradise?!
-Obviously, you can't do this for all three hours of service, but you can certainly count it.

 If you want to get more involved in the work of salvation for the dead (who are NOT actually dead!), familysearch.org is a wonderful resource!
 Create an account (or log in with your LDS account) and start searching!
 I promise that you will experience the Spirit of Elijah for yourself and feel your ancestors smiling down on you.